Wehzie/software-catalog/README.md

     - Receive news from (1) manually selected and filtered Zettel (2) most recent Zettel (3) most connected Zettel (4) most referencing Zettel (5) most referenced Zettel.
     - Automatic Zettel creation from a news article using AI an generated modifiable summary.
 Includes automatic reference to article.
 - Multi-modal data support: vector-graphics-canvas, text, 2D images, 3D images, latex, code, audio, 2D video, 3D videos.
     - In the long run, code execution for many programming languages could be possible with WebAssembly.
+In the short term remote code execution could be offered as a service.
+    - To integrate sketching see [Excalidraw](https://github.com/excalidraw/excalidraw).
     - AI tools to generate multi-modal.
 For example automatic transcription of voice recordings.
     - Integrate arbitrary external documents.
         - Example: Allow loading a paper's full PDF into the database.
 Clicking on a reference then opens the PDF.